aagamdoshi1100/Mark-8-Emojipedia/README.md

 This is React app created to identify the Emoji.
 You have to click on image which you want to identify.
-You can also insert image into te input field
+You can also insert image into the input field

 ### useState